dantovsky/ws-project/README.md

 python3 manage.py runserver
 ```

-Now, you can access:
+Now, you can access one of these links:
 - http://localhost:8000
 - http://localhost:8000/booksguru/

-## Udeful Links:
+## Useful Links and References:

 - Questions tagged [graphdb]
   https://stackoverflow.com/questions/tagged/graphdb